web-mojo/ReelGuard-Releases/README.md

 ## System Requirements

 - Windows 10 or Windows 11 (64-bit)
-- Local Admin rights to install the desktop app
-- Administrator rights to use the fake-format function
+- Local administrator rights to use the fake-format function

 ---